| Are you looking

 URLs for those that want to link to your content.

-Visitors may be intimidated by extremely long and cryptic URLs
+Visitors may be intimidated by extremely long and cryptic

-that contain few recognizable words.
+URLs that contain few recognizable words.

-A URL to a page on our baseball card site that a user might have
+A URL to a page on our baseball card site that a user might

-a hard time with
+have a hard time with

 URLs like these can be confusing and unfriendly.
-Users would have
+Users would

-a hard time reciting the URL from memory or creating a link to it.
+have a hard time reciting the URL from memory or creating

-Also, users may believe that a portion of the URL is unnecessary,
+a link to it.
+Also, users may believe that a portion of the

-might leave off a part, breaking the link.
+parameters.
+They might leave off a part, breaking the link.

-Some users might link to your page using the URL of that page as
+Some users might link to your page using the URL of that

-the anchor text.
+page as the anchor text.
 If your URL

 contains relevant words, this provides users and search engines